vedran-/NiceAttributes/README.md

 That means that buttons defined next to a field will be displayed next to that field in the inspector.
 - **Dynamic Text** - You can use formula inside text.
 That formula can use local **fields** and **properties**, which are treated as variables, or even call local **methods**, which are treated as functions.

+- **Custom GUI** - You can display custom GUI in the Inspector using the `[OnGUI]` attribute.
+- **InfoBox** - You can display an InfoBox in the Inspector above some visible Method, Field, or Property.
+  - InfoBox types: Info, Warning, Error
+  - Text in the InfoBox can be dynamic.

+- **NiceEditorWindow** - You can create custom editor windows by extending `NiceEditorWindow` class.
+That way you don't even have to create `OnGUI()` method - just create fields and properties like you would for any other class, and they will be displayed in the editor window.

 ### OnGUI